noraworld/otaku/README.md

-# OTAKU — Old Twitter Archive authored by Kosuke as a User
+# OTAKU — Old Twitter Account Archive Authored by Kosuke as a User